-For years many people have thought that developing painful foot corns or foot callus was just a part of the ageing process.
+For years many people have thought that developing painful foot corns and callus was just a part of the ageing process.
 That little lumps and bumps of thickened yellow-ish skin would eventually just pop up and require some love and attention.
 Well, this is not exactly the case and with increasing skill and knowledge from those in the podiatry profession, there’s now plenty of ways to prevent foot corns or foot callus from occurring in the first place!

 So, let’s learn a little bit about the difference between foot corn and a foot callus with our expert Melbourne Podiatrist Jasmine Jones.